openresty/echo-nginx-module/README.markdown

 Nginx named locations like `@foo` is *not* supported here.

+This directive takes several options:

+    -q <url_args>        Specify the URL arguments (or URL querystring) for the subrequest.

+    -f <path>            Specify the path for the file whose content will be serve as the subrequest's request body.

+    -b <data>            Specify the request body data

 This directive was first introduced in the [release v0.15](#v015).

 The `-f` option to define a file path for the body was introduced in the [release v0.35](#v035).